tim-klug/Saml2Core/SAML2Core/README.md

     //************************************************************************************************************
     // Certificate (REQUIRED) if you want you application (SP) to sign the authentication request (AuthnRequest)
     // The certificate serial number value.

+    // PRE-REQUISITE: Install your certificate in your server/local certificate store under the Trusted Root folder.
+    // The middleware searches by default by serial number in the Trusted Root folder.
+This can be changed by:
+    // options.ServiceProvider.CertificateStoreName = StoreName.Root;
+    // options.ServiceProvider.CertificateStoreLocation = StoreLocation.LocalMachine
+    // options.ServiceProvider.CertificateStoreLocation.HashAlgorithm = HashAlgorithmName.SHA256

     options.ServiceProvider.SigningCertificateX509TypeValue = Configuration["AppConfiguration:ServiceProvider:CertificateSerialNumber"]; //your certifcate serial number (default type which can be chnaged by ) that is in your certficate store

     // For signed AuthnRequest - if you want the search for the Sp certificate by somethign else other than SerialNumber.
 The default is serial number.